For Garry Keller, the strangest thing about being so sick is that he never felt that sick.

 Returning to a cancer-free life

-Keller will remain in the TIL trial for another three years with scans every three.
+Keller will remain in the TIL trial for another three years with scans every three months.
 So far, scans show no cancer.

 This summer, he celebrated his second year cancer-free.
 It was a return to being normal — peace of mind for his family without the thought of the bitter end lurking, he said.
 The only remnant now of the cancer is his white hair.